Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 2. Overview and Objectives of the manual

-3. Information required under Section 51 (1) (a) of the Act
+3. Information required under Section 51 (1) (a) of Act

 5. Records available in terms of other legislation

-6. Records held by Cloud Property Solutions
+6. Records held by CPS

 8. The recipients or categories of recipients to whom the personal information may be supplied